-There are a lot of different scientific terms being thrown around in respect to marijuana these days, but the two most important are THC and CBD.
+There are a lot of different scientific terms being thrown around in respect to cannabis these days, but the two most important are THC and CBD.
 What are they and what is the difference between the two?
-Knowing the difference between THC and CBD can help you personalize your marijuana experience.
+Knowing the difference between THC and CBD can help you personalize your cannabis experience.
 Read this article to learn more about the different cannabinoids and how they work.

-The marijuana industry has collected all the information about how these cannabinoids interact with the human body, which has allowed the user to have a more personalized marijuana experience.
+The cannabis industry has collected all the information about how these cannabinoids interact with the human body, which has allowed the user to have a more personalized cannabis experience.
 CBD and THC interact with the human endocannabinoid system in different ways and have different effects.
 It pays to know the differences so that you can tailor your strain choice for a more personalized experience.

 Different receptors for different cannabinoids